UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Non-Collinear adiabatic magnon spectra and S(q,w)
 ^^^^

 The following tutorial serves as introduction to non-collinear AMS when the unit cell is commensurate with the magnetic unit lattice.
 It shows every step necessary to calculate non-collinear spin wave spectrum and S(q,w).
+Files are found in Kagome_ncAMS folder.

 Crystal & magnetic structure
 ^^^^